 Bruker Avance III 400 MHz NMR with multinuclear probe and 120-position carousel sample changer

-Agilent 1200 analytical LCMS systems with CTC autosamplers capable of both plate and vial based sampling
+Agilent 1200 and 1290 analytical LCMS systems with CTC autosamplers capable of both plate and vial-based sampling

 Waters and Berger analytical/semi-prep SFC systems capable of achiral/chiral method development and separation with automated sample management